Generic Name: clomiphene (KLOE mih feen)

 Clomid side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Clomid: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Clomid: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some women using this medicine develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
 OHSS can be a life threatening condition.
 Call your doctor right away if you have any of the following symptoms of OHSS: